-We evaluate the performance of the presented methods in the context of interactive deformable modeling using a set of test scenarios.
-Therefore, we have integrated the approaches into a deformable modeling framework based on the Finite Element Method for tetrahedrons in order to accelerate the collision handling.
+We have integrated the approach Setup: into a deformable modeling framework based on the Finite Element Method for tetrahedrons (Müller and Gross, 2004) to accelerate the collision handling.
 The timings have been obtained on a commodity computer with one quad-core 2.66 GHz Intel Xeon E5430 CPU, 12 MB L2 cache and 4 GB of memory.
 For the scaling experiments, a second computer with two quad-core 3.16 GHz Intel Xeon X5460 CPUs, 2x6 MB L2 cache and 16 GB of memory has been used.
 The number of cores is given with the timings, respectively.
 The methods are implemented in high-level C++ with STL.
 No low-level optimization such as SIMD is used.
 Parallelization of the code is achieved using OpenMP (Ope, 2005).